wheresrhys/wheresrhys.github.io/_posts/2020-06-08-grey-wagtail.md

 ![image](/assets/img/grey-wagtail-storyboard/35.jpg)
 ![image](/assets/img/grey-wagtail-storyboard/36.jpg)

 Wagtails have two main methods of feeding.
 They strut about on open ground searching for tiny creepy crawlies but, far more entertaingly, choose a favourite perch and fly on repeated short sortees to catch insects on the wing.
-They hover and pirhouette in the air like tinkerbell, reaching their fine bills out to take an insect as if casting a spell with their magic wand, then return to cathc their breath back on solid ground.
+They hover and pirhouette in the air like tinkerbell, reaching their fine bills out to take an insect as if casting a spell with their magic wand, then return to catch their breath back on solid ground.

 ![image](/assets/img/grey-wagtail-storyboard/37.jpg)
 ![image](/assets/img/grey-wagtail-storyboard/38.jpg)